A Different World – Most Definitely!

 First and foremost adaptive renovation of 28 S Orchard to be a public space required a major plumbing solution as the first floor is below ground level.
-I still tell all touring visitors the most important room in the building is not the TV studio, it is the 1st floor Rest Room.
-Without an innovative plumbing solution there would not have been a purchase.
+I still tell all touring visitors the most important room in the building is not the TV studio, it is the 1st-floor Rest Room.
+Without an innovative plumbing solution, there would not have been a building purchase.

 And the design and installation of the TV production and distribution systems could not be an afterthought.
 My dreams began to be about the two huge projects consuming my waking hours.
 But progress was steady; the serendipity in finding people and assets to create the new TV space, invigorating despite my of sleep.
 I encourage you to stop by and take a tour to hear the serendipity stories by room.

-Several skilled blue collar workers contributed time and talent over a few years to create today’s WPAA-TV and Community Media Center.
-None have interest in the services provided nor the ideals represented.
+Several skilled blue-collar workers contributed time and talent over a few years to create today’s WPAA-TV and Community Media Center.
+None have an interest in the services provided nor the ideals represented.
 They did it as buddies of the real Huizenga behind the Community Building, my husband.

 The Loan Gift Story